I'm hugely passionate about creating video.

-I find working with moving image in any technique incredibly exciting - an unpredictable and challenging meeting of storyline, motion, colour and sound.
-Add interactivity into the mix and the possibilities get endless.
+I find working with moving image incredibly exciting - an unpredictable and challenging meeting of storyline, motion, colour and sound.
+And if interactivity gets thrown into the mix, the possibilities really get endless.

-Video really has become the de facto medium for getting messages across in the incredibly busy and fantastically rich everyday media landscape.
-Adding to that the current ‘golden age of TV’ and the emerging VR technologies, I believe the best is only yet to come.
+Video really has become the de facto medium for delivering messages in today's massively saturated (social) media landscape and adding to that the current ‘golden age of TV’ and the emerging VR technologies, I believe the best is only yet to come.

 One thing is certain though, regardless of format.
 Whether it's kinetic typography, animated vectors, 3D or live action, interviews or scripted short films — it's always all about teling the story in the best way possible.